 - Ability to manage coffee shops list (add, edit, delete) and manage each of the coffee shop information

 - Ability to set up a type for each of the coffee shops

-The estimate also included the time required by the project manager for managing the project as well as writing the project’s documentation, specifications, and creating installation and deployment instructions.
+The estimate also included the time required by the project manager for managing the project as well as writing the project’s documentation, and specifications, and creating installation and deployment instructions.
 Finally, the QA engineer’s time was accounted for bug fixing and general testing of the app’s performance and load ability.

 What does an estimate usually look like?

 In different companies, the precise look and feel of an estimate might be different, but the general idea applies that each of the involved team roles and all tasks gets calculated and written down.
 This was a relatively simple mobile app that we developed a couple of years ago and for this particular coffee shop, the estimate looked like this:

 As you can see, there is a realistic approach and price as well as pessimistic, because there is always a risk that something might go wrong or during the development, some technical issue arises that wasn’t mentioned at the preliminary discussion about the project and therefore wasn’t accounted for.